MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-get-started.md

 # Get Started with the React Native Client SDK

-Once you have followed the general purpose ["getting started"](~/distribution/codepush/index.md) instructions for setting up your CodePush account, you can start CodePush-ifying your React Native app by running the following command from within your app's root directory:
+Once you've followed the general purpose ["getting started"](~/distribution/codepush/index.md) instructions for setting up your CodePush account, you can start integrating CodePush in your React Native app by running the following command from within your app's root directory:

 ```shell
 npm install --save react-native-code-push
 ```

-As with all other React Native plugins, the integration experience is different for iOS and Android, so perform the following setup steps depending on the platform(s) you target for your app.
-Note, if you are targeting both platforms it is recommended to create separate CodePush applications for each platform.
+As with all other React Native plugins, the integration experience is different for iOS and Android, so follow the setup steps depending on the platform(s) you target for your app.
+Note, if you're targeting both platforms it's recommended to create separate CodePush applications for each platform.

-If you want to see how other projects have integrated with CodePush, you can check out the excellent [example apps](react-native.md#example-apps--starters) provided by the community.
-Additionally, if you would like to quickly familiarize yourself with CodePush + React Native, you can check out the awesome getting started videos produced by [Bilal Budhani](https://www.youtube.com/watch?v=uN0FRWk-YW8&feature=youtu.be) and/or [Deepak Sisodiya ](https://www.youtube.com/watch?v=f6I9y7V-Ibk).
+If you want to see how other projects have integrated with CodePush, see the [example apps](react-native.md#example-apps--starters), which are provided by the community.
+Additionally, if you would like to familiarize yourself with CodePush + React Native, see the getting started videos produced by [Bilal Budhani](https://www.youtube.com/watch?v=uN0FRWk-YW8&feature=youtu.be) and [Deepak Sisodiya](https://www.youtube.com/watch?v=f6I9y7V-Ibk).

 > [!IMPORTANT]
 > This guide assumes you have used the `react-native init` command to initialize your React Native project.
 As of March 2017, the command `create-react-native-app` can also be used to initialize a React Native project.
 If using this command, please run `npm run eject` in your project's home directory to get a project very similar to what `react-native init` would have created.*

 ## iOS Setup

-Once you have acquired the CodePush plugin, you must integrate it into the Xcode project of your React Native app and configure it correctly.
+Once you have the CodePush plugin, you must integrate it into the Xcode project of your React Native app and configure it correctly.

 ### Plugin Installation and Configuration for React Native 0.60 version and above (iOS)